muon-build/muon/README.md

 - cli compatibility with meson.  `muon` has different flags, subcommands, etc., and should _not_ be renamed/symlinked to meson.

-Contributions welcome:
-- language support for languages other than C and C++

 Other differences from meson are described in `doc/differences.md`

+## Features

+- `muon analyze` - a static analyzer for meson.build files.
+Capable of doing type inference, checking unused variables, undeclared variables, etc.
+- `muon fmt_unstable` - a meson.build code formatter
+- An interactive stepping debugger with the `dbg()` function.
+- Fast

 ## Status

-`muon` is complete enough to build complicated projects, however, many things are still not implemented.
+`muon` is close to feature-complete (bugs notwithstanding!) with the core of meson for `c` and `c++`.

+Things missing include:

+- cross-compilation support
+- build optimizations like pch and unity
+- dependencies with a custom configuration tool
+- all modules except for `fs`. (a small `python` module shim is also available)

 If you want to contribute, try using `muon` to build your favorite project.
 Patches and bug reports welcome!

 ## Requirements